Jerk-limited Real-time Trajectory Generation with Arbitrary Target States: Discussion and Outlook

 We presented \textit{Ruckig}, an \acf{OTG} algorithm that is able to handle non-zero target accelerations.
 As \textit{Ruckig} considers third-order constraints (for velocity, acceleration, and jerk), the complete kinematic state can be specified for waypoint-based trajectories.
 The proposed algorithm is real-time capable and of high performance regarding control cycles as low as \SI{1}{ms}.
 Our implementation is available as an open-source C++ library. \\

 In comparison to related work, \textit{Ruckig} expands the capabilities of the proprietary Reflexxes Type IV library \cite{kroger2011opening}.
 Reflexxes uses \textit{decision trees} to find matching profiles as well as the blocked intervals, and calculates the numerical profile afterwards.
 With over \num{4760} unique nodes, these decision trees cause great complexity \cite{kroger2009online}.
 In contrast, Ruckig calculates all valid extremal profiles first and derives matching profiles and blocked intervals afterwards.
 The proposed algorithm is significantly simpler without decision trees: The relevant code-base of Ruckig has around \num{2800} lines of code in comparison to \num{23000} lines for Reflexxes Type IV.
 To our own surprise, we find that the mean calculation performance of Ruckig is around twice as fast as Reflexxes.
 This is probably due to implementational details and better optimizations.
+In comparison to opt$\_$control \cite{beul2016analytical}, Ruckig is able to handle blocked intervals for time synchronization and therefore \textit{guarantees} a solution for arbitrary input states.
+Moreover, Ruckig is an order of magnitude faster and real-time capable.
 In contrast to other related work within the field of \ac{OTG}, Ruckig supports a complete initial and target state \cite{broquere2008soft, haschke2008line}, time-optimality \cite{ahn2004arbitrary, wang2020research}, and multiple \acp{DoF} \cite{macfarlane2003jerk}. \\

 Furthermore, Kröger et al. showed that \ac{OTG} can be applied to motion planning using intermediate waypoints \cite{kroger2009online}.
 We argue that Ruckig is much more suitable for this application: By defining waypoints with non-zero target accelerations, curves, circles, or splines can be better approximated, resulting in smoother motions.
 In contrast, waypoints with zero velocity result in plateaus of constant velocity.
 In the future, we want to further investigate this application to bridge the gap between \ac{OTG} and path-following time-parametrization.